Kyle-Mendiola/HeeBeet/README.md

 # HeeBeet
-A website with various of simple and fun widgets made with vanilla Javascript.
+A website with various simple and fun widgets made with vanilla Javascript.